Transitive Group Actions: (IM)PRIMITIVITY and Semiregular Subgroups: Abstract

 \section{Abstract}

-The following problem is considered: if $H$ is a semiregular abelian subgroup of a transitive permutation group $G$ acting on a finite set $X$, find conditions for (non)existence of $G$-invariant partitions of $X$ and give their description in terms of orbits of $H$.
-Conditions and descriptions presented in this paper are derived by studying spectral properties of the associated $G$-invariant digraphs arising as regular abelian covers.
-As an essential tool, irreducible complex characters defined on $H$, are used.
+The following problem is considered: if $H$ is a semiregular abelian subgroup of a transitive permutation group $G$ acting on a finite set $X$, find conditions for (non) existence of $G$-invariant partitions of $X$.
+Conditions presented in this paper are derived by studying spectral properties of associated $G$-invariant digraphs.
+As an essential tool, irreducible complex characters of $H$ are used.

 Questions of this kind arise naturally when classifying combinatorial objects which enjoy a certain degree of symmetry.
-The techniques of this paper allow one to consider such problems without referring to, as it often is the case, the classification of finite simple groups.
 As an illustration, a new and short proof of an old result of Frucht, Graver and Watkins ({\it Proc.
 Camb.
 Phil.
 Soc.}, {\bf 70} (1971), 211-218) classifying edge-transitive generalized Petersen graphs, is given.